• The Friendly Invasion: USAAF Tour

 • American Cemetery and Memorial at Madingley: the cemetery holds the remains of 3812 members of the US military, with 5127 names recorded on the Tablets of the Missing.
 Most made the ultimate sacrifice in the Battle of the Atlantic or in the strategic air bombardment of northwest Europe.
 Deeply moving, you will also gain a better understanding of this critical campaign which contributed to the Allied victory in Europe during World War II.

-• RAF Museum at Hendon and one of the finest collections of World War II German aircraft.
+• Royal Air Force Museum at Hendon and one of the finest collections of World War II German aircraft.

 • Lunch in a typical country pub - possibly The Swan at Lavenham with its Airman’s Bar.
 See the walls covered with the signatures of servicemen stationed nearby.